Kungbib/swedish-bert-models/README.md

 ## Usage requirements

-The examples below requires Huggingface Transformers 2.4.1 and Pytorch 1.3.1 or greater.
-For Transformers<2.4.0 the tokenizer must be instantiated manually and the `do_lower_case` flag parameter set to `False` and `keep_accents` to `true` (for ALBERT).
+The examples below require Huggingface Transformers 2.4.1 and Pytorch 1.3.1 or greater.
+For Transformers<2.4.0 the tokenizer must be instantiated manually and the `do_lower_case` flag parameter set to `False` and `keep_accents` to `True` (for ALBERT).

 ### BERT Base Swedish